Skip to main content

 Step 3: create a transaction proposal

 Let's create a transaction proposal where Alice transfers X HTR to Bob's address <bob_address>.
-We use <Xxx> rather than <X> to represent the HTR amount to remind you that the last two digits of value must be the cents, without a comma or dot separation.
+We use <Xxx> rather than <X> to represent the HTR amount to remind you that the last two digits of value must be the cents, without a comma or point separation.

 tip